'American Idol' Reboot Has 3 Potential Problems, But The Pitch Ain't One

 The easy answer is money.

 This year, big TV events like the Grammys and the Oscars have set record low viewership.
 So there's plenty of business sense in reviving a show that spent seven consecutive seasons as TV's most-watched series.
-It was a powerful brand before eroding ratings and rising costs prompted Fox to cancel it back in 2016.
+It was a powerful brand before eroding ratings and rising costs prompted Fox to cancel it in 2016.

 Still, a look at Sunday's Idol episode reveals good business might not always make for the most entertaining television.
 Here's a list of potential problems for Idol 2.0, showing how tough it will be to reignite interest in a show so familiar it stopped surprising fans.